-Orange County ARES Public Service
+OC ARES Public Service

-During disaster situations, Amateur Radio Operators can compliment this part of the dispatcher’s duties.
+During disaster situations, Amateur Radio Operators can complement this part of the dispatcher’s duties.
 The agencies do not have to be governmental.
 Non-government agencies, such as the American Red Cross, also utilize Amateur Radio Operators to serve as communication points for shelters opened during disaster operations.
 Cellular phone and trunked radio systems play a major part in improving day-to-day emergency communications, but they do not replace the flexibility of amateur radio equipment to be able to facilitate communications under extreme conditions.

 Simply, Orange County ARES serves the public during natural and manmade disasters as well as during peacetime.
 Below is a sampling of the agencies, organizations, and events we’ve served.